Medically reviewed by Drugs.com. Last updated on Aug 17, 2020.

-By definition, bulimia is divided into a "purging" and "nonpurging" type, depending on what strategies the individual may use to try to control weight.
-Purging is vomiting self-induced immediately after a binge.
-In the nonpurging type of bulimia, a person may abuse laxatives, suppositories, enemas or diuretics, may go on an extended fast or start a period of strenuous exercise.
+People with bulimia may try to control weight in a variety of ways.
+One strategy is purging (self-induced vomiting immediately after a binge).
+Another strategy is abuse of laxatives, suppositories, enemas or diuretics.
+Alternatively, a person may go on an extended fast or start a period of strenuous exercise.

 There is significant overlap between bulimia nervosa and anorexia nervosa, since those with bulimia may restrict food intake (a characteristic of anorexia) and people with anorexia may binge and purge.
 In both disorders, a person may be preoccupied with weight and be very self-conscious about body size and shape.